JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q65027" title="Basilius Besler">
 <param ve-entity eid="Q6165948" title="herbal" aliases=" herbals">
 <param ve-image iiif primary fit="contain" url="https://bibdigital.rjb.csic.es/i/?IIIF=/43/8d/9e/4c/438d9e4c-7775-4cb9-8e4d-8eb26c4a1cf0/iiif/BES_Hort_2_000138.tif/13.450733752620545,20.173374613003098,3187.8238993710693,4148.990712074304/!474,617/0/default.jpg" title="Basilius Besler, _Flos Solis maior_ in _Hortus Eystettensis_ vol. 2, 1613, © BY-NC-SA 4.0, Biblioteca del Real Jardín Botánico, RJB-CSIC: https://bibdigital.rjb.csic.es">
 Although Linnaeus gave _Helianthus_ and _Helianthus annuus_ their botanical names, it is arguable that Basilius Besler, who oversaw the production of the print, at right, helped to establish some visual conventions for representing the sunflower.
 A team of artists, etchers, printmakers, and colorists, hired by Besler, produced this hand-tinted [engraving](https://www.doaks.org/resources/online-exhibits/margaret-mee-portraits-of-plants/essays-interviews-resources/glossary) of _H. annuus_, a striking depiction of the plant shown life-sized.[^ref5] The image’s impact derives not only from its impressive dimensions, but also from its bold cruciform composition, which imbues the full flower head and stem with a sense of power.
 A symmetrical design makes the flower’s disk spiral a focal point around which irregular ray florets lend rhythm and heart-shaped leaves decorative flourish.
 These formal strategies were innovative for the time because they emphasized the sunflower’s beauty rather than its medicinal properties, as in herbals.
 For that reason, Besler’s _Flos Solis maior_ (“giant flower of the sun”) became an influential model for visualizing _H. annuus_.
-It is worth noting that Besler oversaw the creation of a related engraving _Flos Solis minor_, showing a small perennial sunflower with a branched stem and multiple heads, though the influence of that imagery was eclipsed by _Flos Solis major_.
+It is worth noting that Besler oversaw the creation of a related engraving _Flos Solis minor_, showing a small perennial sunflower with a branched stem and multiple heads, though its significance was eclipsed by _Flos Solis major_.
 <param ve-image iiif fit="contain" url="https://bibdigital.rjb.csic.es/i/?IIIF=/43/8d/9e/4c/438d9e4c-7775-4cb9-8e4d-8eb26c4a1cf0/iiif/BES_Hort_2_000139.tif/33.643892339544514,26.8928,3202.898550724638,4148.2144/!476,617/0/default.jpg" title="Basilius Besler, _Flos Solis maior_ in _Hortus Eystettensis_ vol. 2, 1613, © BY-NC-SA 4.0, Biblioteca del Real Jardín Botánico, RJB-CSIC: https://bibdigital.rjb.csic.es">
 <param ve-image iiif fit="contain" url="https://upload.wikimedia.org/wikipedia/commons/f/fd/Hortus_Eystettensis.jpg" title="Basilius Besler, _Hortus Eystettensis_, 1613, R. 23E, Université de Liège, attributed to J. Donvil, CC Attribution-Share Alike 4.0 International">